 Staff and the Attorney General raised concerns about the company's plan to include RSG premium costs in its GCR plan and reconciliation.
-Ms. Royal made alternative recommendations with respect to the RSG premium: (1) based on the information provided by DTE Gas and the fact that Michigan does not have a carbon market or an emissions reduction mandate, Staff recommends that the RSG premium be rejected and the costs of the gas be reviewed in the reconciliation; or (2) if the Commission believes the RSG proposal has merit, the Commission should caution DTE Gas under Section 7, that the cost of the premium may not be recoverable unless the company provides a more complete and robust justification for the recovery of the premium.94

-Ms. Royal further noted that two other gas utility companies, Consumers Gas and SEMCO Energy Gas Company, have requested approval of certified natural gas premiums as part of their respective GCR plan cases.
-Ms. Royal testified that in its initial brief in Case No. U-21062, Consumers withdrew its request, and the Commission had not issued an Order in SEMCO's plan case, Case No. U-21277, at the time she filed testimony in the instant proceeding.95 Ms. Royal observed that DTE Gas's RSG proposal is quite similar to the certified natural gas proposals made by SEMCO and Consumers Gas.
-As such, she emphasized the need for uniformity in the treatment of RSC and certified natural gas.96
+Ms. Royal made alternative recommendations with respect to the RSG premium: (1) based on the information provided by DTE Gas and the fact that Michigan does not have a carbon market or an emissions reduction mandate, Staff recommends that the RSG premium be rejected and the costs of the gas be reviewed in the reconciliation; or (2) if the Commission believes the RSG proposal has merit, the Commission should caution DTE Gas under Section 7, that the cost of the premium may not be recoverable unless the company provides a more complete and robust justification for the recovery of the premium.95 premiums as part of their respective GCR plan cases.
+Ms. Royal testified that in its initial brief in Case No. U-21062, Consumers withdrew its request, and the Commission had not issued an Order in SEMCO's plan case, Case No. U-21277, at the time she filed testimony in the instant proceeding.
+Ms. Royal observed that DTE Gas's RSG proposal is quite similar to the certified natural gas proposals made by SEMCO and Consumers Gas.
+As such, she emphasized the need for uniformity in the treatment of RSC and certified natural gas.
+97